Service Dog For Veterans Yuba City, CA

 - Licensed health professional ongoing support appropriate for the mental and/or physical disabilities.

 - Housing and financial stability to provide for the well-being of the service dog.

 Email the PAVE team at [email protected], and we’ll answer all your questions about service dogs for Veterans.

 Paws Assisting Veterans(PAVE) is committed to providing Veterans with the support that they need and deserve.
-We provide service dogs for Veterans free of cost and are a non-profit organization.
+We proudly provide service dogs free of charge to Veterans.
 Veterans can live a fulfilling, independent life thanks to the service dogs that are trained in our extensive program.